nikcorg/commonjs-and-amd/README.md

 Fetch dependencies by commanding <code>bower install && npm install</code>

 Build by commanding <code>grunt debug</code> (dev version) or <code>grunt build</code> (release version).
 (NB!
 Requires Grunt 0.4)
 Visit <code>client-debug/index.html</code> for the dev version (uses Cajon), or <code>client-build/single.html</code> for the release version (uses RequireJS) in your browser.

+PS.
+The demo app doesn't do anything.
+(Except some <code>console.log</code>ging.)
+It's sole purpose was just to test whether this idea works or not.
+A better app might happen some day.